douglas-gibbons/mqtt-toys/otto/README.md

 # Otto

-Otto is a simple web application to control switches using MQTT.
-Connection setttings are configured through the web interface, and stored in the browser's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
+Otto is a simple web application to control switches and view sensor output using MQTT.
+Connection settings are configured through the web interface, and stored in the browser's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).

 ![screenshot](screenshot.png)

 ## Requirements

 * [MQTT server with websockets enabled](http://www.steves-internet-guide.com/mqtt-websockets/)
-* A [yaml file describing the devices to control](./src/assets/devices.yaml).
-This should be available over HTTP(s) somewhere. __You will need to create this file and host it somewhere.__
 * Some sort of service that controls the switches (see switch topics below)
+* Retained topics for device discovery.
+See [home assistant documentation](https://www.home-assistant.io/docs/mqtt/discovery/) for format of auto discovery messages.

 ## Running Otto